 - 3. HOMEWORK QUIZZES: Periodic quizzes will be administered through Canvas.
 Quiz material will draw heavily from the optional end of chapter problems in the textbook, Canvas Clicker questions, and lecture notes.
 The quizzes will be timed (a generous amount of time will be allotted) and multiple attempts will be allowed.
-The lowest quiz score will be dropped.
 These quizzes are intended as a study tool so you can know you're ready for the exams. - 4.
 WORKSHEETS and DISCUSSIONS: A few worksheets and discussion posts will be administered through Canvas.
 You are to print them, fill them out, and upload to canvas as a PDF to be graded.
 Further instructions and topics will be provided via Canvas.
+There is free student printing in the Reitz Union.